 While recent attention seems to have focused on the qualitative aspects of campus facilities, it should be noted that Wesleyan has been highly attentive to the financial aspects as well.
 In FY10, Wesleyan's spending on facilities operations was \$4.23/ gross s.f., which is 12 percent below our peer average of \$4.80/gross s.f.
 Much of the savings can be attributed to rigorous budget management strategies.
 For example, overtime paid to physical plant staff has been reduced by \$500,000/year since 2004.
-Since 2007, annual savings of more than \$389,000/ year were achieved through rebidding service contracts for custodial, sanitation, sewer, elevator, pest control, alarm monitoring and testing, equipment maintenance, and grounds.
+Since 2007, annual savings of more than \$389,000/year were achieved through rebidding service contracts for custodial, sanitation, sewer, elevator, pest control, alarm monitoring and testing, equipment maintenance, and grounds.
 Reorganizing property management services for rental properties has saved another \$345,000/year.

-Elements of a short-term masterplan plan will include the next phase of the science masterplan renovations to existing facilities including, but not limited to: updating Hall Atwater and Shanklin life safety systems, building mechanical and envelope improvements, renovating all teaching labs in Hall Atwater that are original to the building, creating shared research and teaching equipment zones, renovating research labs for new and existing faculty.
+The Facilities Planning Committee's goals include evaluating the effectiveness and funding level of the annual major maintenance program and developing a short-term plan for facilities that reflects current financial constraints.
+Elements of the short-term masterplan plan will include the next phase of the science masterplan renovations to existing facilities including, but not limited to: updating Hall Atwater and Shanklin life safety systems, building mechanical and envelope improvements, renovating all teaching labs in Hall Atwater that are original to the building, creating shared research and teaching equipment zones, renovating research labs for new and existing faculty.
 Under development is a new masterplan for academic spaces in the arts - including dance, theater, student art workshops, and musical instrument storage.
 Center for the Arts buildings are 38 years old with major maintenance needs that exceed available funding.

-The Facilities Planning Committee will also update the plan for the disposition of vacant buildings, continue a project to optimize the existing real estate portfolio, and implement student housing projects to accommodate increased enrollment projections (particularly regarding the class of 2015, which is larger than anticipated).
+The Facilities Planning Committee will also update the plan for the disposition of vacant buildings, continue a project to optimize the existing real estate portfolio and implement student housing projects to accommodate increased enrollment projections (particularly regarding the class of 2015, which is larger than anticipated).